jdkirklanduwyo/SeniorDesignGroup2/README.md

 * **Source:** Continue on to the source folder if you wish to see the development of the code.
 Internal comments on the code will provide further explanation.

 * **Resources:** Visit this folder if you are looking for where we got information or ideas from.
 This will be our base of research and a place to gather all helpful materials for quick look-up.
+We have a couple of starter resources in this folder.
+See the README file within the Resources folder for a further description.

 Navigation of the repo can be reflected with the previous points and will be expanded on when our project isn't empty.